An Accelerated Inexact Dampened Augmented Lagrangian Method for Linearly-Constrained Nonconvex Composite Optimization Problems: Augmented Lagrangian Method

 \subsection{AIDAL Method}

 This section presents the AIDAL method and its corresponding iteration complexity.

 We first state the AIDAL method in Algorithm~\ref{alg:aidal}.
-Its main steps are: (i) invoking an ACG algorithm to apply the update in \eqref{eq:primal_update}; (ii) computing a ``refined'' pair $(\hat{p},\hat{v})=(\hat{p}_{k},\hat{v}_{k})$ and point $z$ satisfying the inclusion and (possibly) the inequality in \eqref{eq:rho_eta_approx_sol}; (iii) performing a novel test to determine the next penalty parameter $c_{k+1}$; and (iv) applying the update in \eqref{eq:dual_update}.
+Its main steps are: (i) invoking an ACG algorithm (specifically, Algorithm~\ref{alg:acg}) to implement the update in \eqref{eq:primal_update}; (ii) computing a ``refined'' pair $(\hat{p},\hat{v})=(\hat{p}_{k},\hat{v}_{k})$ and point $z$ satisfying the inclusion and (possibly) the inequality in \eqref{eq:rho_eta_approx_sol}; (iii) applying the update in \eqref{eq:dual_update}; and (iv) performing a novel test to determine the next penalty parameter $c_{k+1}$.

 Some remarks about Algorithm~\ref{alg:aidal} are in order.
 First, its input $z_{0}$ can be any element in ${\cal H}$ and does not necessarily need to be a feasible point, i.e., one satisfying $Az_{0}=b$.
-Second, its steps~1 and 4 are respectively the updates \eqref{eq:primal_update} and \eqref{eq:dual_update}, while its step~3 consists of a test to determine whether the penalty parameter $c_{k}$ should be increased.
+Second, its steps~1 and 3 are respectively the updates \eqref{eq:primal_update} and \eqref{eq:dual_update}, while its step~4 consists of a test to determine whether the penalty parameter $c_{k}$ should be increased.
 In particular, the update for \eqref{eq:primal_update} is obtained by applying the ACG algorithm in Algorithm~\ref{alg:acg} to the (convex) proximal subproblem

 with an inexactness criterion (see \eqref{eq:approx_acg_soln}) that is a variant of the one considered by the authors in \cite{WJRproxmet1,Kong2019,kong2020iteration, kong2022complexity}.
-Third, it performs two kinds of iterations: (i) the ones indexed by $k$; and (ii) the ones performed by the ACG algorithm every time it is called in its Step~1.
+Third, it performs two kinds of iterations: (i) the ones indexed by $k$; and (ii) the ones performed by the ACG algorithm every time it is called in its step~1.
 To be concise, the former will be referred to as ``outer'' iterations and the latter as ``inner'' (or ACG) iterations.
-Finally, the computations in its step~2 are performed to ensure that the its output triple aligns with the notion of a $({\rho},{\eta})$-approximate stationary point from the previous subsection (see Lemma~\ref{lem:alm_aux1} for more details).
+Finally, it is shown in Lemma~\ref{lem:ext_acg_statn_props}(d) that the triple $(\hat{z}, \hat{p}, \hat{v}) = (z_k,\hat{p}_k,\hat{v}_k)$ satisfies the inclusion in \eqref{eq:rho_eta_approx_sol} for every $k\geq 1$.
+Hence, if the termination condition in step~3 is satisfied, then AIDAL outputs a $(\rho,\eta)$-stationary point of \eqref{eq:main_prb} (whose definition is given at the end of Subsection~\ref{subsec:prb_of_interest}).

 We now present the key properties of the method.
 To be concise, we introduce the constants

 where $(D_{h},K_{h},{\cal H})$, $\bar{z}$, and ${\cal F}$ are as in (A1), (A3), and (A4), respectively.
 Moreover, we let